 Tommy Hilfiger built a cruise ship (prompting WWD to tweet: “Tommy Hilfiger theme park or runway show?”) for Fall/Winter 2016, a carnival for Spring/Summer 2017.
-Kanye West casted 1,200 extras, invited 20,000 people (many thousands thanks to the public sale of tickets), and played his new album; he carted everyone off to Roosevelt Island this season.
-Alexander Wang took it to church and more recently, staged a #WangFest.
-Diane Von Furstenberg threw a house party.
-Miu Miu went social with its model line up, whereas MSGM banned social altogether.
-Lanvin fired its creative director.
-Dior - until recently - hasn't named a new one.
-Saint Laurent staged two shows instead of one and Chanel's show was front-row only.
+Kanye West casted 1,200 extras, invited 20,000 people (many thousands thanks to the public sale of tickets), and in lieu of a formal show, opted to DJ his new album one season; thereafter, he carted everyone off to Roosevelt Island to sit in the HOT sun for 3 hours.
+Alexander Wang took it to church and more recently, staged (his first iteration of) #WangFest.

-Not surprisingly, publications wrote home about these things; there were also garments and accessories to talk about in their reviews but those old things seemed secondary.
-That is because innovation in recent fashion weeks – for the most part – seems to be coming by way of sets and staging, models, and not necessarily in terms of the garments.
-Given the current climate in fashion, this seems particularly problematic.
+Publications wrote home about these things, of course; there were also garments and accessories to talk about in their reviews but those old things seemed secondary - at best.
+That is because the touch points in recent fashion weeks – for the most part – seem to be coming by way of over-the-top sets and staging, buzzy Insta-models, and not necessarily in terms of the garments.
+Given the current climate in fashion, this does not seem particularly surprising.

 A Fashion Show or Just a Show?

 These shows make for an experience, which makes a lot of sense, if kept in check.
 All we keep hearing about consumers – particularly millennials and those of Gen Z, the market’s future big spenders – is that they don’t want to buy stuff; they want to buy into an experience.
 Hence, the adoption of Snapchat, for instance, by the industry.
-From this perspective, such shows make sense; they’re shows.
-But does this mounting competition for the title of the biggest, most statement-making, most press-worthy show make for good, wearable, viable fashion?
-All signs (think: consumer disinterest/fatigue, dropping sales, the increasing amount of market share that fast fashion retailers are gaining, etc.) point to “no.”
+From this perspective, such shows make sense; they’re shows, after all.

 What is the Fashion Industry Really Selling?